Andy Roddick: 2012: Retirement

-Roddick's next tournament was the Aegon International, where he received a wild card into the main draw as the sixth seed.
-In the first round, he led countryman Sam Querrey 5–2 in the first set when Querrey retired injured.
-Roddick then beat Jérémy Chardy and Fabio Fognini to set up a semifinal with qualifier Steve Darcis, which Roddick led 6–3, 3–1 when Darcis retired.
-Roddick then proceeded to defeat defending champion Andreas Seppi in the final for his 31st career title and first of 2012.
+At the Aegon International, he received a wild card into the main draw as the sixth seed.
+He beat Sam Querrey, Jérémy Chardy, Fabio Fognini, Steve Darcis and defending champion Andreas Seppi in the final for his 31st career title and first of 2012.
 He thus became the only male tennis player besides Roger Federer to have won at least one title every year in the past 12 years.
-Roddick began his Wimbledon campaign with a first-round match against British wild-card entrant Jamie Baker.
-He beat German qualifier Björn Phau in the second round in straight sets.
-He lost to David Ferrer in the third round in four sets.
+At Wimbledon he beat Jamie Baker and Björn Phau, but lost to David Ferrer in the third round in four sets.

-Roddick started the US Open Series at the BB&T Atlanta Open.
-He took a bye into the second round and avenged his loss at the French Open by defeating Nicolas Mahut.
-He then defeated countryman Michael Russell in the quarterfinals and upset top seed John Isner in the semifinals.
-He went on to defeat Gilles Müller in the final.
+At the BB&T Atlanta Open he beat Nicolas Mahut, Michael Russell in the quarterfinals, John Isner in the semifinals and Gilles Müller in the final.
 Roddick's London Olympics campaign began with a victory over Martin Kližan.
 In the second round, Roddick lost to No. 2 Novak Djokovic.
 After the Olympics, Roddick decided not to play in Toronto and went straight to Cincinnati, where he lost in the first round to Frenchman Jérémy Chardy.

 In the US Open, Roddick began his campaign with a victory over his countryman Rhyne Williams.
 On August 30, 2012, which was his thirtieth birthday, Roddick announced that he would retire after the tournament.
-After announcing his retirement, Roddick defeated Australian Bernard Tomic and Italian Fabio Fognini before his final match on September 5, 2012, where he lost to Argentine Juan Martín del Potro in four sets in the fourth round of the tournament.
+After announcing his retirement, Roddick defeated Bernard Tomic and Fabio Fognini before his final match on September 5, 2012, where he lost to Juan Martín del Potro in four sets in the fourth round.
 Four days after his loss, Roddick was honored in a special ceremony in Arthur Ashe Stadium on his retirement, in which Andre Agassi participated.
 Due to his retirement, he ended the year at No. 39, the lowest he had been since 2000, the year he turned professional, when he only played five events.